pcraciunoiu/embrangler/_posts/2010-03-21-embrangler-moving-to-jekyll.markdown

 So now, every time I push to github, the server automatically updates.
 Really cool way of publishing!

 ## Conclusion
 I enjoy using git, and having a static site.
-My comments are offloaded to a separate server, and I write plain text files using the markdown syntax, automatically published when I `git push`.
+My comments are offloaded to a separate server, and I write plain text files using the markdown syntax.
+My blog gets published when I visit a bookmarked URL.

 Goodbye Wordpress!